aspose-total/Aspose.Total-Products/total/en/cpp/conversion/wordml-to-powerpoint/_index.md

 {{< blocks/products/pf/feature-page-header h1="C++ API to Convert WORDML to POWERPOINT or Online App" h2="Export WORDML to POWERPOINT within your C++ applications without using Microsoft Word&reg; or PowerPoint" >}}

 {{% blocks/products/pf/feature-page-summary %}}

-[Aspose.Total for C++](https://products.aspose.com/total/cpp/) consists of powerful file automation APIs that allows to automate WORDML to POWERPOINT conversion while using two of it's APIs.
-Load your WORDML using [Aspose.Words for C++](https://products.aspose.com/words/cpp/) and convert it to HTML, then load the HTML via PowerPoint manipulation C++ API [Aspose.Slides for C++](https://products.aspose.com/slides/cpp/) to create a new presentation, and save it as POWERPOINT.
+<h2>Why to Convert</h2>

+Converting WordML to PowerPoint is a common requirement for many businesses.
+It allows users to create presentations from existing WordML documents, which can be used for a variety of purposes such as creating presentations for meetings, conferences, and other events.
+Additionally, PowerPoint presentations are often used to create reports, brochures, and other documents.

+<h2>How Aspose.Total Helps for WordML to PowerPoint Conversion</h2>

+Aspose.Total for C++ is a powerful file automation API that allows users to automate the conversion of WordML documents to PowerPoint presentations.
+It consists of two APIs, Aspose.Words for C++ and Aspose.Slides for C++, which can be used together to convert WordML documents to PowerPoint presentations.

+The process begins by loading the WordML document using Aspose.Words for C++.
+This API provides a range of features for manipulating WordML documents, including the ability to convert them to HTML.
+Once the WordML document has been converted to HTML, it can then be loaded via the PowerPoint manipulation C++ API, Aspose.Slides for C++.
+This API provides a range of features for creating and manipulating PowerPoint presentations, including the ability to create a new presentation from an existing HTML document.
+Once the presentation has been created, it can then be saved as a PowerPoint file.

+Aspose.Total for C++ is a powerful and easy-to-use API that makes it simple to automate the conversion of WordML documents to PowerPoint presentations.
+It provides a range of features for manipulating WordML documents and creating PowerPoint presentations, making it an ideal solution for businesses that need to quickly and easily convert WordML documents to PowerPoint presentations.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}